 If you only stock one commercial stain remover in your arsenal, my choice is an oxy product like Tide with Oxi.
 The oxi action works to break down many kinds of stains, while being kinder to your clothes than bleach.
 And it’s a multi-use product that can clean many household items in place, and even things like cleaning patio furniture.

 A surprising stain eliminator is bright sunshine.
 Lay freshly laundered whites in the sun to dry, and many organic stains, like baby spit-up and diaper stains, disappear.
 This works best with direct summer sunlight, and does not work in the winter where we live in PA.

-Lemon juice from a real lemon will attack sweat stains, coffee stains, and will even shine copper pennies and pots when you scrub with a little salt.
+Lemon juice from a real lemon will attack sweat stains, coffee stains, scale on shower doors, and will even shine copper pennies and pots when you scrub with a little salt.
 Who doesn’t want clean pennies?

 Some of these stain removers are so easy to forget about, and it’s easy to reach for that toxic stuff from the grocery store.
 You might want to print this list for your laundry room or pin it to your Pinterest boards.